Skip to main content

 asbackup -n test -d s3://test-bucket/test-dir --s3-region us-west-1

-asbackup can be configured by using tools configuration files.
+You can configure asbackup with Aerospike Tools configuration files.
 Refer to Aerospike Tools Configuration for more details.
 The following options affect configuration file behavior.

 OptionDefaultDescription